cc-tweaked/CC-Tweaked/README.md

 <img src="https://raw.githubusercontent.com/cc-orgs/cc-overhaul/main/pack.png" alt="CC: Restitched" width="32"  height="32"/> We also have a second resourcepack made by [3prm3](https://github.com/3prm3), it features a complete overhaul and can be enabled by enabling the `overhaul` resource pack, go check out his resource pack over [here](https://github.com/cc-orgs/cc-overhaul/tree/main)!

 ## Bleeding Edge Ver.
 Bleeding edge builds can be found [here](https://github.com/cc-tweaked/cc-restitched/actions) at Github Actions.
-In the .zip file there should be a "-dev" jar, a "-javadoc" jar, a "-sources-dev" jar, a "-sources" jar, and a plain (jar without an affixed tag) jar.
-Put the plain jar in the mods folder.
+In the .zip file there should be a `-dev` jar, a `-javadoc` jar, a `-sources-dev` jar, a `-sources` jar, and a "plain" jar (jar without an affixed tag) jar.
+Put the "plain" jar in the mods folder.

 ## Contributions
 Any contribution is welcome, be that using the mod, reporting bugs or contributing code.
 In order to start helping develop CC: R there are a few rules;